fun-land/fun-land/packages/use-fun-state/README.md

 # When not to useFunState

-- When you just have a single state value.
+- When you just have a single useState value.
 - You're avoiding or can't use React Hooks.

 # Tips